AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

     ```

  1. In the above code, replace the template path (setTemplatePath) with the path of your template and set value of the setBatchType API:
-    * When you specify the PRINT option in Watched Folder Configuration, PDF output for the interactive communication is generated.
+    * When you specify the PRINT option PDF output for the interactive communication is generated.
-    * When you specify the WEB option in Watched Folder Configuration, a JSON file per record is generated.
+    * When you specify the WEB option a JSON file per record is generated.
 You can use the JSON file to [pre-fill a web template](#web-template).
     * When you specify both PRINT and WEB options, both PDF documents and a JSON file per record are generated.

  1. [Use maven to deploy the updated code to your AEM instance](https://helpx.adobe.com/experience-manager/using/maven_arch13.html#BuildtheOSGibundleusingMaven).